 This led to follow-up pop-up Play Cafes in different communities and neighbourhoods (e.g. Pilton, Leith, Newhaven, Old Town) as part of the Froebelian Futures project and the We Play Festival (a collaboration between The University of Edinburgh, The Play Cafe Project, Froebelian Futures and The Scottish Storytelling Centre, supported by a host of other partners aiming to celebrate and promote more child and community centred public spaces in our cities).
 In total more than 2852 individuals have attended our Play Cafes and relevant pop-up Play Cafe events.

-Illustrations by Iffah Humaira ET

-Short timeline and background information

-2017
+2 We Play Festival Dr Konstantoni K (PI, Lead) and Simon Bateson (Co-PI, Practice lead), Funded by The Froebel Trust and the University of Edinburgh Illustrations by Iffah Humaira ET Short timeline and background information

 Young Children's Rights in Humanitarian Crisis

 Moray House SeedCorn Funding, University of Edinburgh 2018-2019

-Re-imagining the Civic

-University: Towards an

-interactive Research-PolicyPractice Centre for the Early

-Years

-Economic and Social Research council Business Booster Funding, College of Arts, Humanities and Social Sciences, University of Edinburgh

 2019

-2021-

-2024

-"How can businesses and public play spaces and cafes be reimagined and reclaimed as socially just rights-reinforcing spaces for children?"

-Edinburgh Futures Institute Research Awards

 2019

-Pop-up play cafe:

-Part of the Scottish Government

-and Workforce Scotland's Fire
+Pop-up play cafe: Part of the Scottish Government and Workforce Scotland's Fire Starter Festival

-Starter Festival

 The Institute For Continuous Improvement Grant

 2021

+2022-2024

 Delivered in 2023: We Play Festival

-College of Arts, Humanities and Social Sciences Knowledge Exchange and Impact Grant, Froebel Trust grant and University of Edinburgh Grant
+College of Arts, Humanities and Social Sciences Knowledge Exchange and Impact Grant, Froebel Trust grant and University of Edinburgh Grant "How can businesses and public play spaces and cafes be reimagined and reclaimed as socially just rightsreinforcing spaces for children?"

+Re-imagining the Civic University: Towards an

+University of Edinburgh

+Years

+interactive Research-Policy-Practice Centre for the Early

+Economic and Social Research council Business Booster Funding, College of

+Arts, Humanities and Social Sciences,

+Edinburgh Futures Institute Research Awards

+come to the

+2021-2024

 Froebelian Futures

 The Froebel Trust

-Welcome to the beautiful to the large the large that the large tha

-2022-2024

 The Play Cafe Project: What would Froebelian Play Cafes Look like?